Introduction

 Prerequisites && dependencies

 • Sniprun is compatible with Linux and MacOS.
-(NixOS and Mac users need the Rust toolchain version >= 1.65 ).
+(NixOS and Mac users need the Rust toolchain version >= 1.65, in order to compile sniprun locally).
 Standard POSIX utilities (grep, cut, sed …) may be needed too, depending on the languages you want support for.

 • Neovim version >= 0.5

 • Compiler / interpreter for the languages you work with must be installed & on your $PATH.
-In case specific build tools or softwares are required, those are documented in the navigation pane of the wiki, as well as in the doc/sources/interpreters folder, for each interpreter, which I urge you to get a look at before getting started as it also contains the potential limitations of each interpreter; this information can be accessed through :SnipInfo <interpreter_name> (tab autocompletion supported).
+In case non-standard build tools or softwares are required, those are documented in the navigation pane of the wiki, as well as in the doc/sources/interpreters folder, for each interpreter, which I urge you to get a look at before getting started as it also contains the potential limitations of each interpreter; this information can be accessed through :SnipInfo <interpreter_name> (tab autocompletion supported).

-• [optional] cargo and the rust toolchain version >= 1.65 (you can find those here).
+• [optional] cargo and the rust toolchain version >= 1.65 (you can find those here), if you want/need to compile sniprun locally.

 • [optional] the plugin nvim-notify for the notification display style